 Hero dish: Nothing polishes off a delicious roast dinner quite like sticky toffee pudding.
 As you’d expect, the Savoy’s take is absolute perfection.

-For an alternative to the standard meat and two veg, fine dining restaurant Launceston Place will be turning the traditional roast dinner on its head come February.
+For an alternative to the standard meat and two veg, fine dining restaurant Launceston Place will be turning the traditional roast dinner on its head with a new menu each month.
 Head Chef Ben Murphy will be introducing a new series of Sunday-only tasting menus, starting with a five-course Roast Chicken with a twist which will utilise everything from the eggs to the bones.

 Hero dish: We’re looking forward to March to try the 100-Day Aged Tartare as part of the five-course beef menu.